GravityKit/GravityView/readme.txt

 = 2.0.8.2 on June 1, 2016 =

 * Added: Allow passing `{get}` Merge Tags to [gventry] and [gvfield] shortcodes
+* Fixed: Searching by entry creator using the Search Bar wasn't working
 * Fixed: Edit Entry showing "Invalid link" warnings when multiple Views are embedded on a page
 * Fixed: Issues with legacy template back-compatiblity (A-Z Filters) and newer API widgets (Maps)
 * Fixed: Translations for entry "meta", like "Created By" or "Date Created"